ChefKissInc/SMCRadeonSensors/README.md

 ## Supported GPUs

-All AMD GPUs starting with Radeon HD 7000 series up to the RX 6000 series are supported on macOS 10.15 and newer.
+All AMD GPUs starting with Radeon HD 7000 series up to the RX 6000 series, and all Vega iGPUs are supported on macOS 10.15 and newer.

 ### Credits